 Sri.
-K. Anil Kumar, is a postgraduate in Physics.
+K. Anil Kumar, is the Nodal Officer and a postgraduate in Physics.
 He has a Bachelors degree in Education.
 He is a direct recruit Mandal Parishad Development Officer recruited in 1999.
-He has joined this Institute as Faculty in 2009.
+He has joined this Institute as Faculty management for a period of nearly 7 years.
+She is a postgraduate in Genetics with specialization in cell biology and has graduated from Osmania University.

 Smt.
-Meena.J is the Nodal Officer of ITP and JFM in the Centre for Climate and Disaster Management and is on deputation from Panchayat Raj Department.
-She has worked as a trainer in the area of disaster management for a period of nearly 7 years.
-She is a postgraduate in Genetics with specialization in cell biology and has graduated from Osmania University.
+Meena J is the Junior Faculty in the Centre for Climate and Disaster Management and is on deputation from Panchayat Raj Department.
+She has worked as a trainer in the area of disaster